travelping/docker-pcap/README.md

 | `FORMAT`      |      `pcapng` |
 | `SNAPLENGTH`  | <deactivated> |

-`IFACE` space-separated list of interfaces tshark should listen on.
+`IFACE` space-separated list of interfaces dumpcap should listen on.

-`FILTER` contains the filter rules that are passed to tshark.
+`FILTER` contains the filter rules that are passed to dumpcap.

 `MAXFILESIZE` is the maximum size that a file can grow to before a new file will be opened.
 The unit for this is Megabytes (1 Megabyte = 1,000,000 bytes).

-`MAXFILENUM` is the maximum number of files that are opened before tshark starts overwriting old files one by one beginning with the first one.
+`MAXFILENUM` is the maximum number of files that are opened before dumpcap starts overwriting old files one by one beginning with the first one.

-`DURATION` is the maximum number of seconds tshark waits until it begins to write into the next file.
+`DURATION` is the maximum number of seconds dumpcap waits until it begins to write into the next file.

 `INTERVAL` uses Wireshark's `Capture output: -b` option.
 It allows to run